ruby/rdoc/RI.md

 - For a given Ruby class or module:

-  - The document for a the singleton method of a given name.
+  - The document for a the class method of a given name.
   - The document for a the instance method of a given name.
-  - The documents for both the singleton and the instance methods of a given name.
+  - The documents for both the class and the instance methods of a given name.

 - For all Ruby classes and modules:

-  - The documents for all singleton methods of a given name.
+  - The documents for all class methods of a given name.
   - The documents for all instance methods of a given name.
-  - The documents for all singleton and instance methods of a given name.
+  - The documents for all class and instance methods of a given name.

 To get the document for a particular instance method, give the _name_ in the form `_name_of_class_or_module_#_name_of_method_`: